MICHAEL TARBOX

 I am so grateful to be able to call myself a musician, and to have music in my life.

 Fresh off a songwriting jag, Michael Tarbox slides into the booth.
-He looks like he’s been up late, and he looks like the kind of guy who’d love a cigarette just about now – only he doesn’t smoke.
+He’s been up late, and looks like the kind of guy who’d love a cigarette just about now – only he doesn’t smoke.

-His songs are marvels of simplicity that are raw and direct.
+His songs are raw and direct, and marvels of simplicity.
 They can be vulnerable, or brooding.
 “Sparecity” isn’t a word but, if it were, it would describe Tarbox’s spare sound perfectly.

 He wrote a lot of these songs during the pandemic and, though he swears he has drawers full of epic tales at home, most of what he played last week clocked in at about 3 minutes.